abbott/hardn/README.md

    Verification succeeded!
 Binary artifacts were built from source revision ...
    ```

-This verification ensures that the binary was built by GitHub Actions from the official Hardn repository at the specified tag, and that the artifact has not been tampered with since building
+This ensures the binary was built by GitHub Actions from the official `hardn` repository at the specified tag, and that the artifact has not been tampered with since building

 ## 🤝 Contributing